mablack/cordova-diagnostic-plugin/README.md

 #### Parameters

 - {Function} successCallback -  The callback which will be called when diagnostic is successful.
-This callback function is passed a single boolean parameter with the diagnostic result.
+This callback function is passed a single string parameter with the diagnostic result.
 - {Function} errorCallback -  The callback which will be called when diagnostic encounters an error.
 This callback function is passed a single string parameter containing the error message.